tbabyuk/dcam-staff-next-demo/README.md

 This information is needed by the school administration to know how much pay the teachers are owed.
 When teachers submit their attendance, the admin is notified of this via an automatic email (using Nodemailer) and can also see it and other details of the submission in their admin app (See my other project - Office Admin App).

 ## Background & Motivation
-This was a practical project made for a music school business.
+This was a practical app created for a music school business.
 The goal here was to get the contractors (teachers) to log their own hours instead of the admin doing it for them.
-This helped save a lot of time for the school admin and freed them up to focus on other matters instead.
+This helped save a lot of time for the school admin and freed them up to focus on other things.

 ## State of Completion
 Completed and actively being used by the school's teachers.